hvignolo87/superside-challenge/README.md

 > :warning: Remember to assign the 10 GB of RAM in Docker Desktop.

-Run these command and wait a while for the cluster to be ready:
+Run this command and wait a while for the cluster to be ready:

 ```bash
 make cluster-create